 - a.
 Students will make reasonable efforts to pump between classes or outside of instruction time. - b.
-Breastfeeding students who must pump during a portion their class period shall inform the instructor of the need and estimated time away from class as soon as possible. - c.
+Breastfeeding students who must pump during a portion of their class period shall inform the instructor of the need and estimated time away from class as soon as possible. - c.
 Instructors are prohibited from penalizing breastfeeding students for their absence needed to express breast milk on campus. - d.
 Instructors and students shall work together to identify solutions for making up in-class work or participation credits, as well as instruction missed. - e.
-If problems arise, or a student must miss class for longer periods of time due to medical necessity, the student or instructor may contact the Vice President of Student Success for assistance establishing reasonable accommodations.
+If problems arise, or a student must miss class for longer periods of time due to medical necessity, the student or instructor may contact the Senior Student Affairs Officer (SSAO) or designee for assistance establishing reasonable accommodations.